tarantool/doc/doc/how-to/sql/sql_tutorial.rst

 *   The INTEGER and DOUBLE columns get numbers
 *   The VARCHAR and SCALAR columns get strings
-    (the SCALAR strings are expressed as hexadecimals).
+    (the SCALAR strings are expressed as hexadecimals)

 .. code-block:: sql